 If you´ve got a new mattress and a new bed frame, they both could be off gassing at the same time.
 Furniture made of plywood or particleboard, as well solid wood finished with wood stain, paint or lacquer will be releasing a chemical odor for some time.
 Check my tips on how to speed up furniture off gassing or opt for a non toxic bed frame to avoid this issue altogether.

 By following these tips, you can speed up the off-gassing process and get rid of the smell from your mattress quickly.
 These tips will also help to keep your home safe and free from harmful VOCs. for more information, follow our tips on how to create a chemical-free bedroom.

-Prolonged exposure to toxic VOCs released by some mattresses can have detrimental effects on your health, including hormone disruption which can cause an array of health issues.
-Certain immediate side effects of VOC exposure include dizziness and breathing difficulties, so try to limit your time spent in close proximity to an off-gassing mattress.
+Prolonged exposure to toxic VOCs released by some mattresses can have detrimental effects on your health, including hormone disruption which can cause various health issues.
+Certain immediate side effects of VOC exposure include dizziness and breathing difficulties, so try to limit your time spent near an off-gassing mattress.

 If you don´t want to take any chances, the best way to avoid mattress off-gassing is to buy a certified organic mattress.
 Make sure it is made of natural materials such as latex, wool, and cotton.
 These materials are not only safe but also breathable and comfortable.

 These mattresses are made without any harmful toxins or chemicals, so there’s no risk of off-gassing.